Khoeckman/freebuild-plots/README.md

 cd (bool) - Check if a function is on cd by setting to 0 and calling a function which should set it to 1.
-And checking if its 1 after permission (byte) - Permission level of the player used to compare against the protection level of a plot hasMultiple (1 | unset) - Whether it's possible that the player has multiple plots
+And checking if its 1 after permission (byte) - Permission level of the player used to compare against the protection level of a plot hasMultiple (1 | unset) - Whether it's possible that the player has multiple plots cookiesTotal (byte) -Total amount of cookies the player has given this house all-time

 banSeconds (int) - Amount of seconds a player is soft-banned banUnix (int | unset) [0] - Unix timestamp marking the end of the ban